yangheng95/InstOptima/readme.md

 ### ABSA Example

-For ABSA task, please revise the config in the `main.py` file and run the following command:
+For the ABSA task, please revise the config in the `main.py` file and run the following command:

 ```bash
 python main.py